 Good Trouble, a project of Participant Media set up in honor of civil rights icon John Lewis, offers ways to help fight voter suppression.

-Safe Voting Now provides information and options for enacting voter reforms and creating a fair election in November.
+Safe Voting Now provides information and options for enacting voter reforms and creating fair elections.

-Common Cause has a number of initiatives related to voting & elections, including funding of the Postal Service, Census data protection, modernizing voter registration, ending gerrymandering, securing elections and more.
+Common Cause has a number of initiatives related to voting and elections, including funding of the Postal Service, Census data protection, modernizing voter registration, ending gerrymandering, securing elections and more.

 Vote at Home is a nonprofit, nonpartisan organization dedicated to ensuring election security and putting voters’ needs first.
 It advocates for and seeks to help implement mail-in voting because it has found voting at home is a time-tested and proven way to bolster the security of elections, improve voter engagement and reduce election-related costs.

 Rock the Vote is a nonprofit, nonpartisan organization devoted to getting the youth vote to the polls.
 It has pioneered ways to make voting easier for young adults by simplifying and demystifying voter registration and elections.

 The League of Women Voters is committed to making democracy work for voters by promoting voter registration, working to reduce the influence of large-donor money in political campaigns, and seeking to reform political gerrymandering.